Strict lockdown will be enforced in parts of Maha: Thackeray | Health

 ''Some areas of Maharashtra will witness strict lockdown measures to curb the spread of the coronavirus infection.
 The government is going to hold a special meeting with officials before coming out with the lockdown measures,'' Thackeray said.

-He said the government has been requesting people to wear masks, maintain physical distance and avoid moving out unnecessarily.
+He said the government has been requesting people to wear mask, maintain physical distance and avoid moving out unnecessarily.

-Earlier in the day, minister Nitin Raut announced a ''strict lockdown'' in the Nagpur police commissioner limits from March 15 to 21.
+Earlier in the day, minister Nitin Raut announced a ''strict lockdown'' in the Nagpur Police Commissionerate limits from March 15 to 21.

 Raut is the guardian minister of Nagpur.

-Meanwhile, the chief minister took the first shot of the 'Covishield' vaccine at the J J Hospital here on Thursday.
+Meanwhile, the chief minister took the first shot of 'Covaxin' vaccine at the J J Hospital here on Thursday, state Director of Medical Education and Research Dr T P Lahane said.

 His wife Rashmi Thackeray and mother-in-law also received the vaccine doses.